aptech/docs/docs/CR-linesonlinesoff.rst

 compiled with line and file records, use the trace command to locate exactly where the error occurs.

-The Currently active call error message will always be correct.
-If it states that it was executing procedure xyz at line number nnn in file ABC and xyz has no line nnn or is not in file ABC, you know that it just did not encounter any line or file records in xyz before it crashed.
+The currently active call error message will always be correct.
+If it states that it was executing procedure *xyz* at line number *nnn* in file *ABC* and *xyz* has no line *nnn* or is not in file *ABC*, you know that it just did not encounter any line or file records in *xyz* before it crashed.

-When using #include'd files, the line number and file name will be correct for the file the error was in within the limits stated above.
+When using `#include`'d files, the line number and file name will be correct for the file the error was in within the limits stated above.

 .. seealso:: Functions :func:`trace`